 A staging site is an independent clone of your live production site that can be easily created to test plugins, themes, and custom code.
-You can also easily copy the staging site back over the live site once you’re happy with the changes.
-Each install at WP Engine can have it’s own staging site.
+You can also copy the staging site to the live site at any time after making changes.
+Besides, each install at WP Engine can have its own stating site.

 There are a few important things to remember when working with staging sites:

 - There is no server side caching in place on staging sites